 Understanding procurement rules can seem overwhelming without help.
 GOHSEP provides several resources to assist you in proper procurement:

-- GOHSEP offers Stakeholder Education + Outreach events throughout the year to update Subrecipients (Applicants) on evolving procurement requirements and to offer Procurement guidance to stakeholders.
+- GOHSEP offers Stakeholder Education + Outreach training throughout the year to update Subrecipients (Applicants) on evolving procurement requirements and to offer Procurement guidance to stakeholders.